 Hello, my name is Martina.
 I am a nurse, and I work in a university in Dublin.
 I am doing a project to find out what children and young people think we should be teaching student nurses about how to talk and listen to children.

-I am really interested to hear about what you think is important for student nurses to learn about communicating with young people.
+I am really interested to hear the views of lots of children and young people.
+I want to hear about what you think is really important for student nurses to understand about communicating with young people.
 Your ideas will help us teach student nurses how to better talk and listen to children and young people.
+We won't ask you to share your own personal hospital or illness experiences.

 Why am I being asked to join in?